JoanaIsabel/HighscoreDemo/README.md

 # HighscoreDemo
  A small backend application to handle Highscore Lists.
-I wrote this to introduce myself to Java Spring/Hibernate and the backend of Rest APIs
+I wrote this to introduce myself to Java Spring/Hibernate and Rest APIs from a backend point of view.

 ---